 Mayor Elinor Carbone of Torrington, Conn., a Republican, found out about the program from a reporter for RealClearInvestigations.
 “You’re kidding me,” she said when informed that New York’s homeless have used it to relocate to her town.
 “That’s incredible.
 Wow."

-Presidential contender de Blasio, who’s prepping for the first Democratic debate in Miami this week, commented through a Department of Social Services spokesperson that the city "remains committed to using every tool at our disposal to help these families and individuals find stability in the ways that work for them, including through relocation and rehousing programs that date back decades."
+Mayor de Blasio commented through a Department of Social Services spokesperson that the city "remains committed to using every tool at our disposal to help these families and individuals find stability in the ways that work for them, including through relocation and rehousing programs that date back decades."
 But the city did not answer questions about why New York did not coordinate with other cities, nor inquiries about whether the program is open to people with criminal records, including sex offenders.